syntaxjak/dragoncrypt/README.md

 WARNING: An extremely powerful encryption/decryption tool using a combination of classical encryptions and modern random number generation, but be warned, do not forgot your password or decryption will be impossible!

+"Randomness is the most powerful thing in encyption, and patterns are its enemy." -syntaxjak